-Dr. Robert Graham currently serves as the director of the Aligning Forces for Quality Program (AF4Q).
-AF4Q is one of the Robert Wood Johnson Foundation’s major initiatives to improve the quality, efficiency, and equity of the U.S. health care system.
+Dr. Graham currently serves as the Director of the Aligning Forces for Quality Program (AF4Q).
+AF4Q is one of the Robert Wood Johnson Foundation’s major initiatives to improve the quality, efficiency and equity of the U.S. health care system.
 There are presently 16 sites throughout the United States participating in the project.
-The National Program Office for AF4Q is based at George Washington University in Washington, DC, where Dr. Graham is also a research professor in the Department of Health Policy, School of Public Health & Health Services.
+The National Program Office for AF4Q is based at George Washington University in Washington, DC, where he is also a Research Professor in the Department of Health Policy, School of Public Health & Health Services.

-Dr. Graham has long been associated with the discipline of family medicine, having served as the executive vice president/CEO of the American Academy of Family Physicians (AAFP) (1985-2000), the head of the Academy’s Foundation (1988-1997), and the administrative officer of the Society of Teachers of Family Medicine (STFM) (1973-1975).
-He is an adjunct professor in the Department of Family & Community Medicine at the University of Cincinnati, where he held the Robert & Myfanwy Smith Endowed Chair from 2005 to 2011.
+Dr. Graham has long been associated with the discipline of Family Medicine, having served as the Executive Vice President/CEO of the American Academy of Family Physicians, (AAFP) (1985-2000), the head of the Academy’s Foundation (1988-1997), and the Administrative Officer of the Society of Teachers of Family Medicine (STFM) (1973-1975).
+From 2005 to 2014 he served on the faculty of the Department of Family & Community Medicine at the University of Cincinnati and held the Robert and Myfanwy Smith Endowed Chair from 2005 to 2011.

-Dr. Graham, a native of Kansas, is a graduate of Earlham College, Richmond, Indiana (1965), and the University of Kansas School of Medicine in Kansas City, Kansas (1970).
-He is married to Dr. Jane Henney, and they maintain residences in Cincinnati and Washington, DC.
+Dr. Graham, a native of Kansas, is a graduate of Earlham College, Richmond, Indiana (1965), and the University of Kansas, School of Medicine in Kansas City, Kansas (1970).
+He is married to Dr. Jane Henney, and they maintain residences in Kansas City, MO and Washington, DC.